 Another thing that is repeatedly seen in tales is that if you hurt the Mara, you also injure the human “behind” her.
 This is regardless of the curse forces the victim to transform into a Mara, or if it is to send their soul out of their body.
 There are tales of how farmers attack strange things in the stables; the next day someone in the neighbourhood wakes up injured.

-If going with the soul theory, the human will die in the spot the body is at the time the Mara dies.[I] There is also tales of the body dying the same way as the Mara, for example, if the Mara is a feather, and someone throws it into the fire, then the body will burn up where it lies as the soul burns.[I]
+If going with the soul theory, the human will die in the spot the body is at the time the Mara dies.[I] There is also tales of the body dying the same way that the Mara does, for example, if the Mara is a feather, and someone throws it into the fire, then the body will burn up where it lies as the soul burns.[I]

 If going by the transformation version, then the body will be found in human form by morning, in the spot that the Mara died.

 There is a way to trap the Mara where you have to plug the hole the Mara entered through, and she will be stuck.
 The fact that you can catch her leads to the idea of her being on a string[I] rather than like wind or fog as discussed in a previous section.
 She might have something connecting her spirit to her body for example.
 This means that she will have to figure out or find the exact way she got in.
 The entrance that the man blocked to catch her before she can return.